 While you cannot download the desktop version of Microsoft Office on your Chromebook, you can surely use it online.
 The browser-based version is a surefire way of utilizing this suite to its near-full potential without purchasing any subscription.
 To do that, follow the steps below.

 1) Begin by clicking on this link.

 This version of Office 365 is best for use if you don’t own a subscription.
 It’s fast, easy to adapt to, and consists of a fluid interface.
-The only setback here is that you won’t be able to use the suite offline, and you’ll always be needing an Internet connection for anything related to Office.
-Except for only that, Microsoft Office online is more than enough to cater to your needs.
+The only setback here is that you won’t be able to use the suite offline, and you’ll always need an Internet connection for anything related to Office.
+Except for that, Microsoft Office online is more than enough to cater to your needs.

 Microsoft Office and the Chrome Web Store

 The applications of Microsoft Office have seen to it that almost the whole world depends on them in one way or the other.
 Chromebooks, fortunately, are also capable enough to run this suite of productivity apps easily using either the Google Play Store or the desktop-based method.
-While it’s better that you get a subscription for this service, there’s no harm in using it for free as well, as we’ve shown.
+While it’s better that you get a subscription for this service, there’s no harm in using it for free, as we’ve shown.
 Therefore, now that you know better, we wish you good luck on your journey!